vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. To open the code file, click **Program.cs**.

-    A cursory glance will reveal that this application is very similar to the simulated device applications that you have worked on in the preceding labs.
-This version uses symmetric Key authentication, sends both telemetry and logging messages to the IoT Hub, and has a more complex sensor implementation.
+    A cursory glance will reveal that this simulated device application uses symmetric Key authentication, sends both telemetry and logging messages to the IoT Hub, and includes simulated sensor readings for the telemetry.

 1. On the **Terminal** menu, click **New Terminal**.